I was asked how to coordinate a photoshoot that involves the family pets. The number one answer: Patience. Pets don’t listen like people do.

 - DO let the pet run and burn off some energy if it’s needed!
 Maybe even play some tug of war to build trust and help wear good ol’ pup out

-Kansas City Photography blogs every weekday — contact us to get on our mailing list!
+Kansas City Photography blogs every week — contact us to get on our mailing list!